isabella232/cf-glazier/doc/glazier.md

 It creates a `glazier vm` by generating a vbox configuration file and boots it using `VBoxManage`.
 The `glazier vm` will have all ISOs mounted in a predictable order, so the drive letters available in the guest os are consistent each time the `glazier vm` is booted.

 ###The unattend.xml file

+The unattend xml file must do the following:

+- Use a product key to activate Windows, if one was specified
+- Configure Windows to always run a "shell.ps1" from the builder.img drive as the default shell for windows

 ###Arguments